 Distributed log systems like Kafka don’t inherently enforce a schema on the data flowing through it.
-They ingest and store messages over time – data can be in any format.
-Clearly, without some known schema data would be a mess, and near impossible to query/filter.
-Thus there must be some schema assigned to the data.
+They ingest and store messages over time, and data can be in any format.
+Clearly, without some known schema, data would be a mess and near impossible to query/filter.
+Thus, there must be some schema assigned to the data.
 Common formats are JSON and AVRO.
 In the case of AVRO, schemas are defined and versioned using a separate storage system.
 In the case of Apache Kafka, drivers are schema-aware and can enforce compliance at produce-time validating against a central repository (like Schema Registry).
 In the case of JSON a schema must be defined in order to query by values nested in the data structure, as well as assign types.

 |-- example schema for paymentauths|

 Running SQL against boundless streams of data requires a bit of a mindset change.
 While much of the SQL grammar remains the same, how the queries work, the results that are shown, and the overall processing paradigm is different than traditional RDBMS systems.
 Filters, subqueries, joins, functions, literals and all the myriad of useful language features generally exist but may have different behaviors.
 New constructs around time, specifically windowing. are introduced.